-A good way to look at STEAM versus STEM learning is listening to the classroom and evaluating your curriculum, particularly to see if there is an artistic influence.
+A good way to look at STEAM versus STEM learning is by listening to the classroom and evaluating your curriculum, particularly to see if there is an artistic influence.

 STEM: “How do we do this?” (pragmatic) STEAM: “Could we do this?” (inspired)

 STEM: “I did this.” (pass versus failure) STEAM: “I made this.” (created versus completed)

 If you find yourself in a situation where someone asks you why STEAM and whether the arts really need to be included, it should come down to this: STEAM education isn’t just about the “A”.
-It’s the whole package, including all of STEM education components plus the arts to help infuse creativity and give real-world context to problems or solutions.
-And that is worthy of inclusion.
+It’s the whole package, including all of STEM education components plus the arts, to help infuse creativity and give real-world context to problems or solutions.

 STEAM & STEM Teaching Best Practices

 Incorporating STEAM into your curriculum, lesson plans, and your students’ regular learning requires a few best practices.
 To ensure the best success, follow these three best practices: support, excitement, and alignment.

-Getting support for STEAM is crucial—both at the school and district level.
+Getting support for STEAM is crucial—both at the school and district levels.
 While classroom-to-classroom implementations are a great start, it can be difficult to convince administrators of results or grow a STEAM program if buy-in doesn’t happen as a whole.

 Talking to your administrators about your understanding, plans, and results using STEAM is an excellent way to start conversations around a STEAM implementation.
 A well-integrated STEAM program affects many different roles and departments in a school or district.
 If you’re looking for administrators to reach out to, consider: